vnegrisolo/map_bot/README.md

 # MapBot

-`MapBot` builds Elixir Maps/Structs based on factory definitions and attributes.
+`MapBot` builds and creates Elixir Maps/Structs based on factory definitions and attributes.

 Note that this library is very flexible and also very light.
-It does not add any dependency in our application neither it requires third party code such `Ecto` or `Faker`.
-In addition to that to integrate your MapBot factories with any other library like `Ecto` or `Faker` it's also very easy as the factory definition remains if your application.
+It does not add any dependency in your application.
+In other words it does not add any third party code such `Ecto` or `Faker` but it is so flexible that you can use them if you want to as factory definition remains if your application.

 ## Factories Definition: